simonhughcom/til/iptables/common-rules.md

 iptables -A OUTPUT -p icmp --icmp-type echo-request -j ACCEPT
 ```

-The following rules are all statefull, they will only allow incoming traffic if it is `ESABLISHED,RELATED`

 Allow all loopback connections.
 ``` shell
 iptables -A INPUT -i lo -j ACCEPT iptables -A OUTPUT -o lo -j ACCEPT
 ```

+## Stateful Rules
+The following rules are all stateful, they will only allow incoming traffic if it is `ESABLISHED,RELATED`

 Allow HTTP connections.
 ``` shell